ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/1-intro/_index.md

 During the planning of **Red Hat Ansible Automation Platform 2** the decision was made to rename a number of components.
 The main reason behind this is to make it clear that e.g. Ansible Engine and Ansible Tower are parts of an comprehensive automation platform.

-So the artist formerly known as Ansible Tower is now called "automation controller" (_without_ capitals!) but provides basically the same functionality.
+So the artist formerly known as Ansible Tower is now called "automation controller" (_without_ capitals!).

-Automation controller basically is an API to Ansible Automation, most users will get in touch with it through the web-based UI which uses the API underneath.
+Automation controller basically is an API for Ansible Automation, most users will get in touch with it through the web-based UI which uses the API underneath.
 It provides the following features:

 - A user-friendly dashboard